How to Know if You’re Too Badass for Your Boyfriend

 11. He’ll never break free of that rat race job he hates.

-One of the great things about being adventurous: you’re not afraid to change the parts of your life that suck.
+One of the great things about being a badass girl: you’re not afraid to change the parts of your life that suck.
 If your job makes you bonkers, you find a new one.
 Or take an extended leave of absence.
 Or start a business.

 You’ve got a freedom mindset.
 So why on earth would you hitch your star to someone who insists on wallowing in misery until the ever-increasing retirement age?